BaerVervergaert/ExplainableRandomForests/README.md

 The core functions provided are:
 - a data similarity score
 - a data extrapolation score
-- a data quantity score
+- a data observations score

 # Explanation